rajikudusadewale/Collection-Performance-Analysis/README.md

 •	The product type with the highest number of defaults requires closer monitoring and intervention.

-•	The concentration of defaults around the end of the year suggests that seasonal factors may contribute to financial difficulties for customers, which should be taken into account in collection strategies.
+•	The concentration of defaults around the end of the year suggests that seasonal factors may contribute to financial difficulties for customers, which should be considered in collection strategies.

 •	The transaction amounts for each product type can inform marketing and promotional strategies to encourage more spending on loans with lower transaction amounts.